DSP1994/NetBlend_API/README.md

 26. Deployed the branch.

 ### Deploy to Render & ElephantSQL:
-* Due to Heroku revoking their frie tier access, the project has been redeployed using (Render)[https://render.com/] & (ElephantSQL)[https://www.elephantsql.com/] using the following [instructions](https://code-institute-students.github.io/deployment-docs/41-pp5-adv-fe/pp5-adv-fe-drf-01-create-a-database)
+* Due to Heroku revoking their frie tier access, the project has been redeployed using (ElephantSQL)[https://www.elephantsql.com/] using the following [instructions](https://code-institute-students.github.io/deployment-docs/41-pp5-adv-fe/pp5-adv-fe-drf-01-create-a-database)

 ## **CREDITS**:

-### Content:
 - This API database was provided through the step by step guide of the CI DRF-API walkthrough project.
 - An additional two apps along with models, serializers & views have been created by myself.
+- I would like to thank the CI tutors for the continued support throughout both sections of my project.
+They were of immense help.